-- 5.2 Service Directors must satisfy themselves that Suppliers have relevant and proportional minimum levels of Suitability. - 5.3 Where the procurement process has an overall value of less than £181,302£164,176, a qualification stage must not be used, although key, proportional, Suitability questions linked to the subject matter of the contract should, as appropriate, be used to establish the Suitability of the supplier.
-The questions (or absence of any) must be approved by the Head of Procurement. - When operating a procurement process with a value of £181,302£164,176 or above, and subject to CPR 5.5, the Service Director must use the Council's standard form of Suitability questionnaire (which is based on the 'selection questionnaire' requirements of procurement policy note 8/16) to establish Suitability and/or to establish a shortlist.
-Any variations to this must be agreed with the Head of Procurement who will notify relevant authorities as necessary (e.g. through mysteryshopper@crowncommercial.gov.uk). - 5.5 The European Single Procurement Document must be accepted where applicable. - The selection of any potential Supplier to submit a Quotation must be on the basis of a consistent, fair, justifiable and rational method, approved by the Head of Procurement.
+- 5.4 When operating a procurement process with a value at the supplies and services EU threshold £181,302 or above, and subject to CPR 5.5, the Service Director must use the Council's standard selection form of Suitability questionnaire (which is based on the 'selection questionnaire' requirements of procurement policy note 8/16) to establish Suitability and/or to establish a shortlist.
+Any variations to this must be agreed with the Head of Procurement who will notify relevant authorities as necessary .(e.g. through mysteryshopper@crowncommercial.gov.uk). - 5.5 The European Single Procurement Document must be accepted where applicable. - 5.6 The selection of any potential Supplier to submit a Quotation must be on the basis of a consistent, fair, justifiable and rational method, approved by the Head of Procurement.
 Selection Criteria must be transparent and financial ratios to be used as part of the evaluation must be disclosed.
-When conducting a procurement process which is subject to the EU Procurement Rules, minimum standard and/or pass marks must be published in the relevant OJEU contract notice or invitation to confirm interest.
+When conducting a procurement process which is subject to the EU Procurement Rules, minimum standard and/or pass marks must be published in the relevant OJEU contract notice or invitation to confirm interest. - 5.7 Before any self-employed supplier is awarded a contract, the supplier's details must be obtained and assessed through the HMRC Employment Status Indicator (ESI) Tool.
+The results of this should be reported to the Head of Procurement.
+The Service Director and the Head of Procurement must agree on the approach to procurement if the assessment suggests that the Council faces any risk.
+Any proposal to engage a self-employed person must be agreed with the Head of Procurement.